 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Best wireless PlayStation 4 gaming headsets

-Gaming headsets are meant to do a lot things, but if there’s one singularly consistent element informing everything about their design, it’s convenience.
-These are products meant to simplify your audio setup, regardless of how you play video games.
+Gaming headsets are meant to do a lot of things, but if there’s one singularly consistent element informing everything about their design, it’s convenience.
+These products simplify your audio setup, regardless of how you play video games.
 But, you know what isn’t convenient?
 Stretching a cord across your living room to take advantage of your gaming headsets’ different features.
 Luckily, there are all sorts of wireless PlayStation 4 gaming headsets.

 If the PlayStation 4 isn’t your only gaming platform, consider the SteelSeries Arctis 7+

 The SteelSeries Arctis 7+ Wireless uses the same USB-C dongle as the Arctis 1 Wireless and Arctis 7P.
 Now this may not seem like such a good thing for someone who just needs something for the PlayStation 4, but if you need something to work across platforms, this is probably your best bet.

 On top of the USB-C dongle, there’s an easy USB-A adaptor cord for PlayStation 4, and PC if needed.
 Using USB-C means this can also plug into the bottom of many smartphones without much issue, as well as the bottom of a Nintendo Switch.
 You can use the included 3.5mm cable to plug into your Xbox One controller.
 SteelSeries even incorporates USB-C audio passthrough here too, giving you a ton of options on how to connect.